StolenGalaxy/AI-Discord-Bot/README.md

-# Intellicord - Linking Bing AI to Discord
+# Linking Bing AI to Discord

 How to use: